Djrrv/CCM/README.md

 ## Release Notes 22.8.26
 CCM Beta has been updated to version 22.8.26Beta!
 This release includes a program base logic fix!
 Hope your experience with CCM Beta becomes more fun and efficient!
+## Release Notes 22.8.31
+This version has been merged into CCM_Stable 8.0!
+This release contains the latest feature updates.
+The version number will change from X.YY.MM.DD to YY.MM.DD
+Example: 8.22.8.31--22.8.31
+Hope your experience with CCM Beta becomes more fun and efficient!